mzazon/awesome-cloud-projects/gcp/dynamic-content-delivery-firebase-hosting-cdn/dynamic-content-delivery-firebase-hosting-cdn.md

    echo "✅ Cloud Functions implemented with caching strategies"
    ```

-   The Cloud Functions now provide dynamic content generation with intelligent caching headers that work with Cloud CDN to optimize performance while maintaining content freshness, demonstrating how serverless backends can scale globally.
+   The Cloud Functions now provide dynamic content generation with intelligent caching headers that work with Cloud CDN to optimize performance while maintaining content freshness, demonstrating how serverless backends can scale globally using the latest Firebase Functions v2 API.

 4. **Create JavaScript Client for Dynamic Content Loading**: